 At Children’s Healthcare of Atlanta, nothing matters more than kids.
 As healthcare providers and conscientious members of our community, we believe we have an obligation to help provide each and every child in Georgia access to the specialized care they deserve.
 This is why the team at Marcus Autism Center, a subsidiary of Children’s, goes above and beyond to help give kids with autism spectrum disorder (ASD) every opportunity to reach their full potential.

 Marcus Autism Center is one of the only places in the country poised to alter this trajectory and change the future of autism spectrum disorder.
-As one of the largest autism centers in the U.S. and one of only five National Institutes of Health (NIH) Autism Centers of Excellence, we are actively involved in research to pinpoint the earliest signs of ASD and to determine better ways to treat the disorder.
+As one of the largest autism centers in the U.S. we are actively involved in research to pinpoint the earliest signs of ASD and to determine better ways to treat the disorder.
 We integrate our research into clinical practice.
 And we go beyond our center’s doors to share our research and train providers worldwide.

 Our team knows that research is the key to proper diagnosis, early intervention and groundbreaking discoveries for children with autism.
 Here’s how we are putting donor funds to work and shaping the future of ASD care and treatment.